Battle of Imphal: Sangshak–Litan

 Meanwhile, Imphal had been left vulnerable to the Japanese 15th Division.
 The only force left covering the northern approaches to the base, the Indian 50th Parachute Brigade, was roughly handled in the Battle of Sangshak by a regiment from the Japanese 31st Division on its way to Kohima.
-The Japanese 60th Regiment cut the main road a few miles north of Imphal on 28 March, while the 51st Regiment advanced on Imphal from the north-east, down the valley of the Iril River and a track from Litan, 23 mi north-east of Imphal.
+The Japanese 60th Regiment cut the main road a few miles north of Imphal on 28 March, while the 51st Regiment advanced on Imphal from the north-east, down the valley of the Iril River and the road from Litan, 23 mi north-east of Imphal.

 However, the earlier diversionary attack launched by Japanese 55th Division in Arakan had already failed.
 Admiral Louis Mountbatten, the commander in chief of the Allied South East Asia Command, had taken steps to secure aircraft normally assigned to the "Hump".
 Slim was able to use these to move the battle-hardened 5th Indian Infantry Division, including all its artillery and first-line transport (jeeps and mules), by air from Arakan to the Central Front.
 The move was completed in only eleven days.
 One brigade and a mountain artillery regiment went to Dimapur in the Brahmaputra valley, but the other two brigades, the field artillery and the divisional HQ went to Imphal.
 The leading troops of the division were in action north and east of Imphal on 3 April.